arivelli/esphome-configurator/README.md

 The main goal of this project is to fill the gap between esp32 and esphome providing you with a simple board and a piece of software to easily plug and set up your devices

+## We expect to launch the first alpha version by end of July 2023"

 ## The board

 Until now we only support nodemcu esp32s devices (Thanks Ivan for this first version).